Cancer treatment at Methodist University Hospital

-Conventional - Conventional external beam radiation therapy is delivered via two-dimensional beams using a linear accelerator.
-This therapy mainly consists of a single beam of radiation delivered to the patient from several directions: often front or back, and both sides.
+- Conventional – usually a single beam of radiation delivered to the patient from several directions: often front or back and both sides

-IMRT - Intensity-modulated radiation therapy (IMRT) is an advanced type of high-precision radiation that improves the ability to conform the treatment volume to concave tumor shapes, for example when the tumor is wrapped around a vulnerable structure such as the spinal cord or a major organ or blood vessel.
+- Intensity-modulated radiation therapy (IMRT) – high-precision radiation that can target concave tumor shapes for example when the tumor is wrapped around the spinal cord, a major organ, or blood vessel